‘It will not be pretty’: State preparing to make life-or-death decisions if coronavirus overwhelms health care system

 The New York Times reported on Friday that state and health care officials held a conference call to discuss the triage plan.
 It reported the plan will assess factors such as age, health and likelihood of survival in determining who will get access to full care and who will merely be provided comfort care, with the expectation that they will die, the newspaper reported.

 State Department of Health (DOH) officials told The Seattle Times on Friday they were meeting to further refine guidelines.
-DOH Director Dr. Kathy Lofy declined an interview but issued a euphemistic acknowledgment of the crisis triage plan.
+DOH Director Dr. Kathy Lofy, in an email, acknowledged development of the crisis triage plan.

 “Over the past several years, a group of clinical experts in the Puget Sound area developed guidance around how health care might need to be delivered differently during emergencies if supplies, staffing, and or hospital beds become limited,” Lofy wrote.
 “We are doing everything possible to slow the spread of the virus and increase resources within the health care system so that resources will be available for everyone who needs them.”